 Aside from your hands, education is a massage therapist’s greatest tool — but if clients don’t know all that you have to offer, your expertise is like a book that sits on a shelf that is never opened.

 Promoting your stretching specialty can be as easy as talking about it with your clients.
-Share with them that you recently completed stretch training and you are invested in learning new skills to enhance your massage practice.
+Share with them that you recently completed stretch training and are investing in learning new skills to improve your massage practice.
 They would appreciate that because it translates into you offering them a better service.
 They will likely be eager to have you practice your new technique on them.

 When considering different forms of marketing, don’t forget about word-of-mouth, as it is shown to provide some of the best-performing marketing leads.
 Friends who tell friends how incredible their stretch session with you was are likely to be on your schedule by week’s end, excited to have their own experience.

 Marketing online or in a newspaper can increase your exposure to a wider audience.
-Many therapists are able to create and manage their own social media campaigns on Facebook and Instagram and stay within their budget.
+Many therapists are able to create and manage their own social media campaigns on Facebook and Instagram while staying within their budget.

 In the end, you are your best advertisement.
 Practice what you preach, and share, share, share.
-Whether it’s sharing your expertise at a trade show, wellness event, with your client or through frequent posts on social media, keep putting yourself out there.
+Whether it’s sharing your expertise at a trade show or wellness event with your client or through frequent posts on social media, keep putting yourself out there.
 The more you do, the more likely you will be seen by potential clients.

 Massage therapists have the right combination of skills and empathetic nature to provide stretching therapy to clients.
 This modality can open new streams of income, provide your career with a fresh approach, and give your hands a rest on long days of service.